mhthies/smarthomeconnect/docs/base.rst

 When publishing a value, all subscribers which are already included in ``origin`` are automatically skipped, as they took part in causing this publishing event and probably will cause the same event again, closing the feedback loop.

 When calling :meth:`Writable.write` from within a logic handler, decorated with the :func:`shc.handler` decorator, the ``origin`` argument may omitted, since it is magically provided via a hidden environment variable.
-See the following section for more details.
+See section ":ref:`base.logic-handlers`" below for more details.

 .. _base.typing: